shageman/package-based-rails-applications-book/README.md

 [Concourse](https://github.com/concourse/concourse) acts as our CI server, which will run the pipeline.
 [Minio](https://github.com/minio/minio) is our local S3 compatible serverm, which will hold the outputs of the pipeline.

-In one terminal execute the following to install the needed docker containers.
+In one terminal execute the following to install and run the needed docker containers.
 ~~~~~~~~
-docker-compose up
+CONCOURSE_RUNTIME=containerd docker-compose up
 ~~~~~~~~

 The services should be running at these locations: